 Ice or Coffee Beans (may damage the unit) |

-Also included are extra Cones for making different slices and shreds.
-The smaller Salad Shooter comes with two Cones: a Slicing Cone and a Shredding Cone, each measuring 2 inches by 3 inches.
+The smaller Salad Shooter comes with two Cones: a Slicing Cone and a Shredding Cone.
 The Professional Salad Shooter comes with four Cones: Super Thick Shred Cone (Black), Medium Shred Cone (Gray), Thick Slice Cone (White), and a Ripple Slice Cone (Green).
-Each of the Professional Cones measures 3 inches by 4 inches to fit the larger capacity Food Chute of the bigger machine.

 VIDEO: Unboxing the Professional Salad Shooter